 Four treatments with and without plastic mulch, for 8 total treatments.

-The experiment is ongoing on CREC organic farming unit and experimental unit is 20 ft. long and 4 ft. weed.
+The experiment was conducted at the CREC organic farming unit and experimental unit is 20 ft. long and 4 ft. weed.
 Experimental design is completely randomized block design with four replicates of each treatment.

 Cover crops sowing began April 28.
 The cover crops will be terminated 45-50 days, depending on weather conditions and incorporation into the soil.
 ASD will be practiced for 4 weeks by covering assigned plots with plastic mulch and ORP probes to monitor the anaerobic conditions in the soil.
 Tomato plants will be transplanted after 4 weeks.
 Data collection includes tomato yields, weed control ratings, and disease ratings.